 Q: Are “green” dish detergents really better?

 A: Eco-friendly cleaning products are absolutely better for the environment, but if they don’t work effectively, then you’re adding chemicals to the environment pointlessly.
-While it would be great to find a dish soap that is completely chemical-free, it’s important that the soaps have the power to really clean the dishes.
+While it would be great to find completely chemical-free dish soap, the soap must have the power to really clean the dishes.
 Balancing that need against the desire for fewer chemicals can be tricky, but it can be done: the goal is to keep the chemicals that are necessary and eliminate those that are not.

 Q: Will 1,4-dioxane in dish detergent harm me?